Arthroscopic Knee Surgery

 Walking also helps you regain range of motion in your ankle, knee, and hip.
 Even if you are on crutches and not yet bearing full weight on your leg, you can start walking to improve circulation, and speed the healing process in your leg.
 Try to keep your ankle, knee, and hip bending as normally as possible.
 Gradually put more weight on your leg, and walk a little farther, as tolerated.

-After arthroscopy, your physician may prescribe therapy for a complete knee rehabilitation program to help you regain your full knee potential.
+After arthroscopic knee surgery, your physician may prescribe therapy for a complete knee rehabilitation program to help you regain your full knee potential.
 Usually, however, most people do not need formal physiotherapy.
-A member of your recover support team, your physical therapist is a specialist in helping you regain strength and range of motion in your knee.
+As a member of your recovery support team, your physical therapist is a specialist in helping you regain strength and range of motion in your knee.
 Your physical therapist can design an individualized program for you based on your knee injury and your recovery goals, and can help answer your questions about a safe return to your normal activities.
 Your program may include knee exercises, special equipment, and other forms of treatment.

 Even before your knee is fully recovered, you can return to a modified exercise program.
-The safest way to start getting back in shape is with non-weight bearing exercise, such as riding an exercise cycle or swimming.
+The safest way to start getting back in shape is with non-weight bearing exercise, such as cycling or swimming.
 These are excellent forms of aerobic exercise, since they provide steady, continuous conditioning for your heart and lungs.
-Be sure to check with our team before returning to jogging or your other favorite fitness activities.
+Be sure to check with our team before running or returning to your other favorite fitness activities.

 Your Recovery Support Team

-Your surgeon, the nursing staff, and if prescribed, your physiotherapist, can coach you toward a safe, speedy recovery after arthroscopy.
+Your surgeon, the nursing staff, and if prescribed, your physiotherapist, can coach you towards a safe, speedy recovery after arthroscopic knee surgery.
 Like an athlete in training, YOU are ultimately in charge of your progress and success.
 Members of your support team can explain why you need to elevate, ice, and exercise your knee.
 It is up to you to follow their advice, so you can get back on your feet and safely return to the sports and other activities you enjoy.